Brad Underwood

-Bradley Cole Underwood (born December 14, 1963) is the current head coach for the Illinois men's basketball team.
+Bradley Cole Underwood (born December 14, 1963) is the current head coach for the Illinois Fighting Illini men's basketball team.
 Previously, he served as head coach at Oklahoma State, Stephen F. Austin, Dodge City Community College, and Daytona Beach Community College and assistant coach at Western Illinois, Kansas State, and South Carolina.

 Playing career

 Underwood played as a guard for Hardin-Simmons University during his freshman year from 1982 to 1983 and later transferred to Independence Community College.
-During his sophomore year, Underwood averaged 17 points a game and led Independence to a second place finish in the NJCAA Men's Division I Basketball Championship game.
+During his sophomore year, Underwood averaged 17 points a game and led Independence to a second place finish in the 1984 NJCAA Men's Division I Basketball Championship game.
 As a sophomore at Independence, Underwood took a recruiting visit to Oklahoma State University where Bill Self, then an Oklahoma State basketball player, was his host.
 Days later, Underwood decided to attend Kansas State University, where he would play under head coach Jack Hartman.

 Early coaching career

 Underwood began his coaching career as a graduate assistant at Hardin-Simmons during the 1986–87 campaign.
 He continued his coaching career as the head coach of Dodge City Community College, where he led the Conquistadors to a 62–60 record from 1988 to 1993.
 In 1993, he joined Jim Kerwin's staff at Western Illinois, with whom he spent 10 years as an assistant.
 He led Daytona Beach Community College to a 70–24 record from 2003 to 2006 and was twice named the Mid-Florida Conference Coach of the year.
 He served as assistant coach under Bob Huggins and Frank Martin at Kansas State from 2006 to 2012.
 In 2012, Martin left to become head coach at South Carolina, and Underwood followed him to Columbia as his associate head coach.